 Digital wallets are useful in the ecommerce space because you can easily link them with certain apps.
 Alternately, you can use them for quick purchases on mobile devices.
 If you have digital wallet functionality enabled on your ecommerce site, customers would only need to click once or twice to authorize the transaction, drastically cutting down on time and locking in that sale for you faster.

 The downside, as mentioned earlier, is that not all of your customers will have this technology.
 You’ll need to make sure you’re providing more than one option on your checkout page.
+However, as time goes on, more consumers are becoming familiar with and comfortable using digital wallets to pay.

 In some cases, integrating the technology to your mobile app or website is complex.
 For that you may need a higher level of tech knowledge in order to leverage the API needed.
-If you’re looking to setup your ecommerce site quickly and easily, this functionality might need to take a back seat at first.
+If you’re looking to set up your ecommerce site quickly and easily, this functionality might need to take a back seat at first.
 However, you can always add more payment options down the road as needed.

 Peer-to-Peer Money Transfer